 There is no difference in my work and play.
 It’s all play (except for the occasional whinger who is victimised by the world).
 Let’s get real, it’s not perfect, I make mistakes.
 I do stupid things that even make me laugh.
 I just tend to relate to my mistakes a little more usefully.

 The more I train and consult, run my companies whilst meeting incredible and inspiring people, the better my life becomes.
-Life is a gift, and along the way I have also had the blessing of meeting an incredible partner (woman) who I get to share my life with.
+Life is truly a gift.

 “Self-Actualising People Must Be What They Can Be” – Abraham Maslow